Night trains of Norway: History

 Three sleeping cars were first introduced in 1884 on the Røros Line, the coaches were categorised as Bo, 2nd class bogie coaches, they had full length clerestory roofs.

 The Kongsvinger Line had its first two sleeping cars from 1891, these carriages categorised ABo, composite 1st and 2nd class bogie coaches, were used for services to Stockholm.

 By 1914 over-night trains with sleeping coaches were running between Oslo (it was called Kristiania at the time) and Trondheim, Skien and Bergen within Norway and to Stockholm and Copenhagen.

-The 1939 Cook's Continental timetables show sleeper services to Trondheim, Åndalsnes, Kristiansand and Bergen within Norway and to Stockholm, Copenhagen, Malmo and Hamburg.
+The 1939 Cook's Continental timetables show sleeper services to Trondheim, Åndalsnes, Kristiansand and Bergen within Norway and to Stockholm, Copenhagen, Malmö and Hamburg.

 The first steel-bodied sleeping cars were introduced in 1939 (by which time there were 90 wooden-bodied sleeping cars of six different types, of which 19 had been rebuilds of existing coaches) a further three were followed in 1940–1941 when the war interrupted.
 In 1951 there were 15 more provided and between 1956 and 1965 a further 29, most of which were still running in 1995, several having been rebuilt.

 Between 9 June 1953 and 26 May 1962 a sleeper service was provided to Oslo when the international Compagnie Internationale des Wagons-Lits (CIWL) extended one of the carriages of the Nord Express (Paris to Copenhagen train) from Copenhagen, the carriage used the train ferry from Helsingør in Denmark to Helsingborg in Sweden, through Goteborg, crossing the border at Kronsjo and on to Oslo.